-Partnership for 21C learning http://www.p21.org/our-work/p21-framework really got me questioning the value of my role in the school and helped me to realise the importance and potential of what I could be doing, beyond teaching art.
+Partnership for 21C learning http://www.p21.org/our-work/p21-framework really got me to examine the potential added value of my role in the school and helped me to realise the importance of what I could be doing, beyond teaching art.

-For content knowledge and themes, P21 lists Art as the 3rd most important subject - after language arts and world languages, only then followed by Maths and the other standard subjects.
+For content knowledge and themes, P21 lists Art as the 3rd most important subject - after language arts and world languages, only then is it followed by Maths and the other conventional subjects.

 Mmm!
 The gravity (and responsibility) of this did not escape me.